davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 There is also the question of _where_ to configure your paths; in the **root** and/or **layer** configuration?

-My experience has led me to the conclusion that **it's just simpler to configure all path-related config in the root**:
+My experience has led me to the conclusion that ***it's just simpler to configure all path-related config in the root***:

-- it's simpler to compare and copy/paste paths between options
+- it's easier to compare and copy/paste paths between options
 - you're not searching through multiple folders and layer config files
 - path resolution is consistent between layers of differing depths